satan666/_LP/README.md

 - ALT + RIGHT CLICK ON ITEM
   - Search Auction House for selected item

-**CONFIGURABLE KEY BINDINGS** - You may bind any function from the list using standard game Key Binding menu
+**CONFIGURABLE KEY BINDINGS** - You may bind any action from the list below using standard game Key Binding menu
 - Logout(default is alt+shift+ctrl)
 - Reload UI
 - Stuck